sapphiredev/website/docs/Guide/CLI/custom-templates.md

 ---
 ```

-- And the last part, we add the template.
+Finally, we add the template.
+Format strings are denoted by `{{variable}}` - this means that when the components are generated, the respective values are substituted in.

 ```
 {